Rent regulation

-The loose term "rent control" covers a spectrum of regulation which can vary from setting the absolute amount of rent that can be charged, with no allowed increases, to placing different limits on the amount that rent can increase; these restrictions may continue between tenancies, or may be applied only within the duration of a tenancy.
+The term "rent control" covers a spectrum of regulation which can vary from setting the absolute amount of rent that can be charged, with no allowed increases, to placing different limits on the amount that rent can increase; these restrictions may continue between tenancies, or may be applied only within the duration of a tenancy.
 As of 2016, at least 14 of the 36 OECD countries have some form of rent control in effect, including four states in the United States.

-Rent regulation is one of several classes of policies proposed to improve housing affordability, alongside subsidies (including vouchers and tax credits) and policies aimed at expanding the housing supply.
-There is consensus among economists that rent control reduces the quality and quantity of housing units.
+Rent regulation is implemented in many diverse forms.
+It is one of several classes of policies intended to improve housing affordability.
+However, there is consensus among economists that rent control reduces the quality and quantity of housing units.

-Forms of rent regulation
+Forms

-The loose term "rent control" can apply to several types of price control:
+Rent control can apply to several types of price control: